• Skip to primary navigation

 Once done let it cool completely.

-Now, take about 2 tablespoon of the stuffing and stuff the chilies gently with this.
+Now, take about 2 tbsp of the stuffing and stuff the chilies gently with this.

 Heat another pan with oil.